-- (a) A detailed estimate of the expense of conducting each department as submitted by the department. - (b) Expenditures for corresponding items for the last two fiscal years.
+(a) A detailed estimate of the expense of conducting each department as submitted by the department.

+(b) Expenditures for corresponding items for the last two fiscal years.

-- (c) Expenditures for corresponding items for the current fiscal year plus an estimate of expenditures necessary to complete the current fiscal year. - (d) Amount and description of supplies and material on hand at the date of the preparation of the invoice. - (e) Increase or decrease of requests compared with the corresponding appropriations for the current year. - (f) Such other information as is required by the Council or that the City Manager may deem advisable to submit.
+(c) Expenditures for corresponding items for the current fiscal year plus an estimate of expenditures necessary to complete the current fiscal year.

-Sufficient copies of such estimate shall be prepared and submitted so that there may be copies on file in the City Clerk's office for inspection by the public, unless the Council shall publish the same in the official newspaper.

-After duly considering the estimate and preparing the budget, the Council shall pass an ordinance levying the annual tax.
+(d) Amount and description of supplies and material on hand at the date of preparation of the invoice.

+(e) Increase or decrease of requests compared with the corresponding appropriations of the current year.

+(f) Such other information as is required by the Council or that the City Manager may deem advisable to submit.